sgmurphy/wordpress-plugins/advanced-dynamic-pricing-for-woocommerce/readme.txt

 == Changelog ==

+= 4.8.2 - 2024-06-26 =
+* Fully support Block-Based Checkout
+* The option "Disable shipping calculation" is OFF, by default
+* Added option "Individual use" WC coupon suppress coupons added by rules" (>Settings>Coupons)
+* Fixed bug - bulk table was not displayed if final range is less than qty in the cart
+* Fixed bug - bulk table was not displayed if product sale price is lower than the bulk price
+* Fixed bug - wrong order total if "Don't recalculate cart on page load" enabled
+* Updated compatibility with "Woo Product Bundles", item subtotal was incorrect
+* Updated compatibility with "WooCommerce Mix and Match Products", item subtotal was incorrect
+* Fixed non-reported bugs, detected by PHPStan

 = 4.8.1 - 2024-06-05 =
 * Fixed bug - option "Add products to cart at normal cost" added coupon with 0 amount if product has sale price